Sinton/DoNotBeEvil/README.md

 # DoNotBeEvil
-clean up harassment invitation information about iOS
+clean up harassment invitation information about iOS 13 or later